jitendra3618/Hypergo_Jitendra_Backend_project/README.md

 ---

 This summary outlines the main features and how they were implemented to deliver a full property listing backend system with authentication, authorization, caching, and social features.
+## Deployment
+You can deploy this backend to services like:

+Render
+Vercel

+## Author
+# Jitendra Kumar